grafana/k6-docs/docs/sources/v0.48.x/examples/get-started-with-k6/test-for-performance.md

 ---
 title: Test for performance
-excerpt: Write thresholds to evaluate performance criteria, then increase load to see how the system performs.
+description: Write thresholds to evaluate performance criteria, then increase load to see how the system performs.
 weight: 200
 ---